 Elen Zurabyan recently passed her ARE exams, and can now begin the process of becoming a licensed architect.
 Today we celebrate her accomplishments.

 Elen joined Payette in 2013 and has been working in our academic science practice.
-Her project work includes Williams College, North and South Buildings and Skolkovo University East Ring.
-Over the last year Elen had taken on the project management role for the East Ring Laboratory Fitout in Moscow, Russia, which she has been involved with since joining the firm in 2013.
+Her project work includes Williams College, North and South Buildings and Amherst College New Science Center.
 Her previous experience included commercial and public projects at Touloukian Touloukian Inc. after earning her Master of Architecture from Wentworth Institute of Technology.
 Elen is a co-chair of the Women in Design committee of the BSA.

 What inspires you?